 ―21 and older―$23

-The deputy will collect the fee and issue your motorcycle license, which will be good for four years and expire on your date of birth.
+The deputy will collect the fee and issue your motorcycle license, which will expire on your 5th birthday after it has been issued.
 (For a complete list of fees, visit Ohio’s list of fees and services.)

 "Taking the Basic Rider Course” OptionIf you are 18 or older and choose to take the Motorcycle Ohio Basic Rider Course, you can bypass the riding exam.